michliu1212/De-noise-cantonese-audio-file/README.md

 ## Learnings and next step:
 At the Data preparation period, I had faced the problem of having a the audio of female to male and the audio is being slow down.
 I realised that the problem is because the kHz of the noise audio and the main audio are different.
 I solved it by resample the noise audio to 44100 kHz.

 The design of human's ear and a speech-to-text algorithm are very different.
+While humans can focus on the voice produced by a single speaker in a crowded and noisy environment, this is not the same case with machine.
 From our human ears, even we can clearly identified that the background noise are removed/ reduced and can clearly understand what are saying in the audio, from a machine perspective, it might become more difficult to identify words.

 It is clear that louder and slower audio can improve the transcription power.
 For the next step, we can try to adjust the rate of volume increase and slowdown to improve the transcription.